 - Thread

-Step by Step Video Tutorial:
+Step-by-Step Video Tutorial:

-How To Make A Baby Tag Blanket
+Instructions on How To Make A Taggie Blanket

 Fold the pieces of ribbon in half with the “good side” out and pin them along the dinosaur's back.
 This is a great project for leftover and scrap ribbon pieces!